awsdocs/aws-datasync-user-guide/doc_source/creating-task.md

 ## Creating a task to transfer between in\-cloud locations<a name="in-coud-setup"></a>

 Use the following instructions to set up the DataSync agent on an Amazon EC2 instance for data transfers\.
 The examples in this section cover these use cases:
-+ [Data transfer from in\-cloud file system to in\-cloud file system or Amazon S3](using-ec2-agent-in-region.md#efs-efs) – Transfer data from Amazon EFS to Amazon EFS, from self\-managed NFS to EFS, or to Amazon S3\.
++ [Transferring data from a cloud file system to another cloud file system or Amazon S3](using-ec2-agent-in-region.md#efs-efs) – Transfer data from Amazon EFS to Amazon EFS, from self\-managed NFS to EFS, or to Amazon S3\.
-+ [Data transfer from S3 to in\-cloud file systems](using-ec2-agent-in-region.md#s3-cloud-nfs) – Transfer data from Amazon S3 to Amazon EFS, or from Amazon S3 to self\-managed NFS\.
++ [Transferring data from Amazon S3 to cloud file systems](using-ec2-agent-in-region.md#s3-cloud-nfs) – Transfer data from Amazon S3 to Amazon EFS, or from Amazon S3 to self\-managed NFS\.

 ### Creating a task to transfer from in\-cloud NFS to in\-cloud NFS or Amazon S3<a name="task-efs-efs"></a>

 Use the following instructions to transfer data from an in\-cloud NFS file system to AWS\.
 To perform this transfer, the DataSync agent must be located in the same AWS Region and same AWS account where the file system is deployed\.
 This type of transfer includes transfers from EFS to EFS, transfers from self\-managed NFS to Amazon EFS, and transfers to Amazon S3\.
-For information about how in\-cloud NFS to in\-cloud NFS or Amazon S3 works, see [Data transfer from in\-cloud file system to in\-cloud file system or Amazon S3](using-ec2-agent-in-region.md#efs-efs)\.
+For information about how in\-cloud NFS to in\-cloud NFS or Amazon S3 works, see [Transferring data from a cloud file system to another cloud file system or Amazon S3](using-ec2-agent-in-region.md#efs-efs)\.

 **Note**
 Deploy the agent in the AWS Region and AWS account where the source EFS or self\-managed NFS file system resides\.